-- In an episode of Powerpuff Girls, Buttercup created a fireball by rubbing her hands together rapidly and threw it at a monster.
+- In an episode of The Powerpuff Girls (1998), Buttercup created a fireball by rubbing her hands together rapidly and threw it at a monster.

 - In an episode of Family Guy, Peter drank Red Bull, giving him a rush of energy, and then milked a cow so rapidly, its udder burst into flames.
 In the same scene Chris, who also drank Red Bull, was seen running around screaming, pantsless and his groin ablaze.

-- He also caught on fire from air friction when going down a hill to fast, while the friction with the ground tore the bike apart.
+- He also caught on fire from air friction when going down a hill too fast, while the friction with the ground tore the bike apart.

-- In Dexter's Laboratory, when Dexter gives himself Super Speed to go through his whole daily routine in 1 minute he accidentally lights his homework on fire from the friction (and called it by the trope name at that).
+- In Dexter's Laboratory, when Dexter uses a Time Dilation device to go through his whole daily routine in 1 minute, he accidentally lights his homework on fire from the friction (and called it by the trope name at that).
 He needed to go through the same physics he has affected to counter this.

-- In The Proud Family, Oscar sets his hand on fire while trying to snap.
-A few seconds prior, a kid warned him about trying to snap too quickly, as that, combined with the "ashy-ness of his skin" could cause "spontaneous combustion".
+- In The Proud Family, "Poetic Justice", Oscar sets his hand on fire while trying to snap.
+A few seconds prior, PeaBo warned him about trying to snap too quickly, as that, combined with the "ashy-ness of his skin" could cause "spontaneous combustion".

 - Similar, while in the middle of a Macho Disaster Expedition he remember how his mother always said his ankles were so ashy they could start a fire, so he tries it—and it works!